Your Electricity Bill

-This 0.7¢/kWh charge is set by the Ontario Ministry of Finance and is used by the government to pay down the residual stranded debt of the former Ontario Hydro.
+This 0.7¢/kWh charge is set by the Ontario Ministry of Finance to pay down the remaining debt of the former Ontario Hydro.
 The government announced its plans to remove the DRC cost from residential electricity bills after December 31, 2015.

 Your power utility measures your electricity use in kilowatt hours, abbreviated as kWh.
 One kilowatt hour is the same thing as using 1,000 watts of electricity for one hour.
 So if you run 10 100-watt light bulbs for one hour, you’ve used 1 kWh of electricity.